FlowFuse/website/src/blog/2023/07/how-to-build-a-opc-client-dashboard-in-node-red.md

 ---
-title: How to Build an OPC UA Client Dashboard in Node-RED
+title: How to Build an OPC UA Client Dashboard in Node-RED - Part 3
 subtitle: Interactive OPC UA Client dashboard that communicates with a 3rd party OPC UA Server
 description: Building a Dashboard-Driven OPC UA Client to Browse, Read, Write, and Get Events from a 3rd party OPC UA Server
 date: 2023-07-27